-Zambians love their football; like many other countries all over the world the population has a passion for it.
-It is a passion that unites young and old and the nation as a whole.
+Zambians love their football in fact the population has a passion for it.
+It's a passion that unites young and old and the nation as a whole.
 When Kenneth Kaunda shouted "One nation, one Zambia", he could have applied equally it to the country's unifying love of football as well as politics.

 Bare feet and no strips . . . . .